NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Alkenstar Agent.md

 **Failure** The firearm misfires, but it doesn't cause the other critical failure effects listed below.

 **Critical Failure** The firearm misfires and also explodes.
-It becomes broken, and it deals its normal weapon damage to all creatures in a 20-foot burst centered on the firearm, with a Reflex check against your class DC.
+It becomes broken, and it deals its normal weapon damage to all creatures in a @Template\[burst|distance:20\] centered on the firearm, with a Reflex check against your class DC.
 This damage includes any from the weapon's fundamental and property runes.

 ## [[Feats/Prepare Papers|Prepare Papers]] Feat 7